Login to Complete an Application or to Access Judging Panel

 - Practical experience (e.g. internships, other work/service, student firm work)

-- Write an essay (1,500 words max) about ONE of the topics below.
+Write an essay (1,500 words max) about the topic below.
 Essays will be judged based on creativity, specificity of objectives/tactics/measurement and clarity of writing

-- Obtain at least one nomination from a professor, PRSSA faculty adviser, internship supervisor, and/or mentor
+Obtain at least one nomination letter from a professor, PRSSA faculty adviser, internship supervisor, and/or mentor (see your PRSSA chair for the formal Future PR Pro packet, which includes a reference letter guide)